pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 first question twice.
 This makes sense, because we just copied the code.

-Can you work out what we need to change to ask the second question (which is at position `1` in the `all_questions_info` list) instead of the first question (which is at position `0`) in the code we've just copied?
+Can you work out what we need to change in this code, so that the narrator asks the second question (which is at position `1` in the `all_questions_info` list) instead of the first question (which is at position `0`)?

 This is what we need to change:

 {{< commit ask-question-1-after-question-0 >}}

+Your game should now ask both questions, one after the other.

 ## Use a loop to ask both questions